Board Minutes

 MINUTES

 I. Call to order.
-Jessica Sandven-Sorensen called the Board of Trustees meeting to order at 7:02 a.m.
+Jessica Sandven-Sorensen called the Board of Trustees meeting to order at 7:03 a.m.
 The meeting was held in the gym.
-Present were Board Trustees Jessica Sandven-Sorensen, Twila Brenneman, Megan Derrington, Barry Farrell and Nevada Hafer.
-Also in attendance were Rachel Stevens, Principal, Tammy Bartos, District Clerk, Cindi Conley, Special Education Teacher, and Jen Johnson, 2nd Grade Teacher and CEA President
+Present were Board Trustees Jessica Sandven-Sorensen, Megan Derrington, Barry Farrell and Nevada Hafer.
+Absent: Twila Brenneman.
+Also in attendance were Rachel Stevens, Principal, Tammy Bartos, District Clerk, and Cindi Conley, Special Education Teacher.

 II.
-Minutes of 12 January 2023 & 19 January 2023.
-Twila Brenneman moved to approve the minutes as presented.
+Minutes of 12 October 2023.
+Nevada Hafer moved to approve the minutes as presented.
 Barry Farrell seconded.
 Motion passed unanimously.

 III.
 Public Participation / Correspondence – nil.